-- The non matching full size spare or compact spare tire does not have a TPM sensor.
-Therefore, the TPMS will not monitor the pressure in the non matching full size spare or compact spare tire. - If you install the non matching full size spare or compact spare tire in place of a road tire that has a pressure below the low-pressure warning limit, upon the next ignition switch cycle, the TPM Telltale Light and a "LOW TIRE" message will remain ON and a chime will sound.
-In addition, the graphic in the instrument cluster will still display a pressure value in a different color and an "Inflate to XX" message.
+- The non-matching full size spare or compact spare tire does not have a TPM sensor.
+Therefore, the TPMS will not monitor the pressure in the nonmatching full size spare or compact spare tire. - If you install the non-matching full size spare or compact spare tire in place of a road tire that has a pressure below the low-pressure warning limit, upon the next ignition switch cycle, the TPM Warning Light and a "LOW TIRE" message will remain on and a chime will sound.
+In addition, the graphic in the instrument cluster will still display a pressure value in a different color and an "Inflate to XX" message. - After driving the vehicle for up to 20 minutes above 15 mph (24 km/h), the TPM Warning Light will flash on and off for 75 seconds and then remain on solid.
+In addition, the instrument cluster will display a "SERVICE TPM SYSTEM" message for a minimum of five seconds and then display dashes (--) in place of the pressure value. - For each subsequent ignition switch cycle, a chime will sound, the TPM Warning Light will flash on and off for 75 seconds and then remain on solid, and

-- After driving the vehicle for up to 20 minutes above 15 mph (24 km/h), the TPM Telltale Light will flash on and off for 75 seconds and then remain on solid.
-In addition, the instrument cluster will display a "SERVICE TPM SYSTEM" message for a minimum of five seconds and then display dashes (--) in place of the pressure value. - For each subsequent ignition switch cycle, a chime will sound, the TPM Telltale Light will flash on and off for 75 seconds and then remain on solid, and the instrument cluster will display a "SERVICE TPM SYSTEM" message for a minimum of five seconds and then display dashes (--) in place of the pressure value. - Once you repair or replace the original road tire and reinstall it on the vehicle in place of the non matching full size spare or compact spare, the TPMS will update automatically.
-In addition, the TPM Telltale Light will turn OFF and the graphic in the instrument cluster will display a new pressure value instead of dashes (--), as long as no tire pressure is below the low-pressure warning limit in any of the four active road tires.
+- the instrument cluster will display a "SERVICE TPM SYSTEM" message for a minimum of five seconds and then display dashes (--) in place of the pressure value. - Once you repair or replace the original road tire and reinstall it on the vehicle in place of the non-matching full size spare or compact spare, the TPMS will update automatically.
+In addition, the TPM Warning Light will turn off and the graphic in the instrument cluster will display a new pressure value instead of dashes (--), as long as no tire pressure is below the low-pressure warning limit in any of the four active road tires.
 The vehicle may need to be driven for up to 20 minutes above 15 mph (24 km/h) in order for the TPMS to receive this information.

-Trailer Tire Pressure Monitoring System (TTPMS)
+Trailer Tire Pressure Monitoring System (TTPMS) - If Equipped

-The Trailer Tire Pressure Monitoring System (TTPMS) is a feature that will display the trailer tire pressure values and warn the driver of a low trailer tire pressure, based on the drivers set target tire pressure value, through the Instrument Cluster (IC).
+The Trailer Tire Pressure Monitoring System (TTPMS) is a feature that displays the trailer tire pressure values and warn the driver of a low tire pressure event based on the drivers set target tire pressure value, through TTPMS settings found in the radio.

-The TTPMS monitors the pressure of each tire and warns the driver, through the IC, when either a low tire pressure condition or a TPM sensor or system malfunction condition exists.
-The IC will display the actual tire pressure or dashes for each of the trailer tires in the correct trailer position, based on trailer configuration.
+The TTPMS monitors the pressure of each tire and warns the driver through the instrument cluster, when either a low tire pressure condition falls below 25% of the drivers set pressure or if a system malfunction occurs.
+The instrument cluster will display the actual tire pressure or dashes for each of the trailer tires in the correct trailer position, based on trailer configuration.
+The TTPMS can support up to 12 trailer tires per configured trailer on up to four configurable trailers.
+Refer to "Uconnect Settings" in "Multimedia" for further information.